AnakTeka/dbome/README.md

 ## 📁 Project Structure

-When you run `dbome init my-project`, you get:
+When you run `dbome init`, you get:

 ```
 my-project/